Making the most of radio interviews

 – People can ‘hear a smile’ – smiling lifts your voice and will show some warmth to the interviewer

-– Don’t lean over the desk or cross your arms – this can restrict your breathing and make you sound nervous
+- Don’t lean over the desk or cross your arms – this can restrict your breathing and make you sound anxious

 – Make sure you turn off your mobile as it can cause feedback and interference

-– Put away anything that can cause a distracting noise for the audience e.g. jangling jewellery, shuffled papers or clicking pens
+- Put away anything that can cause a distracting noise for the audience e.g. jangling jewellery, rustled papers or clicking pens

 – Relax and try to enjoy the experience – if you’ve done the preparation, you should be fine!

-If you are going to face the broadcast media, you need to be sure you can manage the possible risks and make the most of the opportunity – we would strongly suggest attending a media training course to find out more about the theory behind good media relations and to practice your individual style and approach under realistic questioning.
-For more information on how we can help please get in touch with us.
+If you are going to do radio interviews, you need to be sure you can manage the possible risks and make the most of the opportunity – we would strongly suggest attending our broadcast media training course to find out more about the theory behind good media relations and to practice your individual style and approach under realistic questioning.
+For more information on how we can help please get in touch.